 Tanks

-Not everyone, including some in the Armoured Corps itself, was of the view that tanks would be effective in Vietnam.
-The Centurion, with which they were equipped, had been developed in Britain and intended for use in northern Europe.
-The experience of tank operations in jungle settings against the Japanese in the Second World War, however, suggested that armour could play a useful role in such conditions.
+The Centurion with which they were equipped had been developed in the United Kingdom and intended for use in northern Europe.
+However, the Army's experience of tank operations in jungle settings against the Japanese during World War II suggested that armoured units could play a useful role in such conditions.

 The rate of losses and the manner in which these men met their deaths or were wounded informed the thinking of some senior officers who believed that a third battalion was needed in South Vietnam and that tanks, with their mobility and firepower, were necessary to support the infantry.

-Thereafter tanks were regarded as a welcome addition to the Australian force.
-Working closely with the infantry, they undoubtedly saved many Australian lives.
 Over time, events proved that in most environments tanks and infantry were a powerful combination.
 Tank crews needed infantry to locate targets and engage enemy troops, particularly those armed with rocket-propelled grenades, and the infantry needed tanks to clear lines of sight, open pathways, and destroy bunkers.

-Having proved themselves on many occasions in jungle or rural settings, tanks also demonstrated their effectiveness in an urban setting in June 1969 during the Battle of Binh Ba.
-Described in 5RAR's after-action report as a 'battle-winning factor ', the tanks at Binh Ba have also been credited with playing a major role in keeping Australian casualties low – only one Australian was killed in the battle, but most of the 11 wounded were members of tank crews.
+Described in 5RAR's after-action report as a 'battle-winning factor', the tanks at Binh Ba weren credited with playing a major role in keeping Australian casualties low.
+Only one Australian was killed in the battle, but most of the 11 wounded were members of tank crews.

-As part of the withdrawal from Vietnam, the 1st Armoured Regiment was recalled to Australia, leaving Vietnam in September 1971.
+As part of the withdrawal from Vietnam, the 1st Armoured Regiment was recalled to Australia, leaving South Vietnam in September 1971.
 For the infantry who remained, the absence of tanks rendered their task more difficult and more dangerous.

 Conditions in South Vietnam

 To serve in Vietnam was to serve in a hot, humid tropical environment.
 To serve inside an armoured vehicle during the war was to compound the discomfort of a climate that was very foreign to most Australians.
-Alternating between an unpleasantly hot dry season and a wet season during which the relative humidity could approach 100 per cent, South Vietnam's climate drained men of energy and demanded high levels of endurance.
+Alternating between an unpleasantly hot dry season and a wet season during which the relative humidity could approach 100%, South Vietnam's climate drained men of energy and demanded high levels of endurance.

-Tank's crews, not surprisingly, experienced similar discomforts.
+Tank crews, not surprisingly, experienced similar discomforts.
 As one Australian engineer put it:

-The Centurion tank, … some situations we had to have the hatch down, … even with the armoured personnel carriers you had to be hatched down at different times, looking through periscopes which is very frustrating.
+The Centurion tank … some situations we had to have the hatch down … even with the armoured personnel carriers you had to be hatched down at different times, looking through periscopes which is very frustrating.
 Of course heat built up in the tank … and the armoured personnel carrier, gets very hot with weapons going off, cordite, heat of the motor, heat of everything else that's going on all the time.
 It's very uncomfortable.

-'it can be a test of human endeavour inside a noisy metal box all day in 40-degree heat, with 80 per cent relative humidity and no one has had a shower for a week.'
+It can be a test of human endeavour inside a noisy metal box all day in 40-degree heat, with 80 per cent relative humidity and no one has had a shower for a week.

 [McKay, G., and Nicholas, G., Jungle tracks, Australian armour in Vietnam, Allen and Unwin, Sydney, 2001, p.
 37.]

-Of course, the climate was something that everyone who served in Vietnam had to reckon with.
-In combat, however, the crews of armoured vehicles and, indeed, infantrymen travelling in APCs faced heavy-calibre weapons and the ever-present threat of mines whose explosive power could be measured in tens of kilograms.
-APCs, with their relatively thin armour, were vulnerable to rocket-propelled grenade (RPG) fire as well as recoilless rifles and, of course, mines and booby traps.
-Even the more heavily armoured Centurion tanks were at risk should an RPG hit them in the right, or, depending on one's point of view, wrong place.
-Proving the value of armour on combat operations in Vietnam was not without cost.
+APCs, with their relatively thin armour, were vulnerable to rocket-propelled grenade (RPG) fire, as well as recoilless rifles, mines and booby traps.
+Even the more heavily armoured Centurion tanks were at risk should an RPG hit them in the wrong place.
+Proving the value of armour on combat operations in South Vietnam was not without cost.